 Snow came to the Usk Valley this week – though only on the hilltops, which is probably a good thing.
-We disagree about snow in our house; I love it and Michael just as passionately hates it.
+We disagree about snow in our house; I love it and Mr B just as passionately hates it.
 I know it can cause problems – huge problems sometimes – but I don’t see why that should prevent me liking the way it looks.
 If I had the power to make it snow then it would be different, but I don’t.
 Which means that I’m allowed to like it, husband mine!Snowy Llangattock Escarpment taken from Crickhowell bridge

 Before the arrival of the cold, white stuff, we escaped for a little while at the beginning of the week and went across to Stratford-upon-Avon for a night.
 For my somethingtieth birthday in July the girls had very generously bought us tickets to see the RSC’s production of The Tempest, and had also booked a hotel room so that we could stay overnight.
 What a treat this turned out to be!
 We arrived at the hotel mid-afternoon and then went for a stroll around town.
 It’s a pleasant place but for some reason they have the worst taste in Christmas decorations – plastic snowmen, anyone?
 There was the usual mix of shops, including a small Sainsbury’s, which we made a bee-line for.